jakazmie/MTC_AzureAILabs/ML-DeepLearningOnAzure/README.md

 # Deep Learning on Azure
-This series of labs introduces demonstrates how to utilize Azure Machine Learning service and Azure AI infrastructure to run high performance Deep Learning workflows.
+This series of labs  demonstrates how to utilize Azure Machine Learning service and Azure AI infrastructure to run high performance Deep Learning workflows.

 ## Lab environment set up